prepare for a storm

 A battery-powered All Hazards NOAA Radio is a must-have in a weather emergency.
 With over 1000 stations across the 50 states4

 , it provides 24/7 live updates from the National Weather Service on weather and emergency information.
-In addition to a NOAA radio, you can also get live updates from the NWR on the FEMA app
+You can also get live updates from the NWR on the FEMA app

-– if you have access to cell service and a charged battery.
+, but only if you have cell service and a charged battery.
 Pro Tip:

 6. Hand Tools: